 Plantar warts may go away organically.
 If not, you can try one of several treatment options.
 There are over-the-counter options available at your local pharmacy.

-If the warts are causing you pain or are spreading (creating a cluster of plantar warts), you may want to see a doctor.
+If the warts are causing you pain or are spreading (creating a cluster of plantar warts), you may want to see a podiatrist.
 Doctors will often choose one of two options for treating plantar warts: salicylic acid or cryotherapy.
 Salicylic acid works to eat away at the tough, calloused skin covering the wart and eventually eat away at the wart itself.
 Cryotherapy involved freezing the wart with liquid nitrogen.
 These two treatments can also be combined to be more effective, depending on the situation.

 The Dr. Beth Pearce, part of the Foot and Ankle Center at Orthopaedic Associates of St. Augustine, is well versed in treating plantar warts and would be happy to help if you are suffering from or have further questions regarding plantar warts.
 Please feel free to request an appointment online or call us at 904-825-0540.